cslab-ntua/HPA-Plus/docs/user-guide/hooks.md

 # Hooks

-Hooks specify how user logic should be called by the Predictive Horizontal Pod Autoscaler.
+Hooks specify how user logic should be called by the HPA+.

 ## http